liferay/liferay-docs/develop/tutorials/articles/260-themes-and-layout-templates/02-themes-generator.markdown

 The Liferay Themes Generator is an easy-to-use command-line wizard that streamlines the theme creation process.
-It is independent of the Liferay Plugins SDK, and works for Liferay versions 6.2 and up.
+It is independent of the Liferay Plugins SDK, and generates themes for Liferay Portal 6.2, @product-ver@, and up.
 This tutorial focuses on using the Themes Generator to create themes.
 In just a few steps, you'll have a working Liferay theme.

 +$$$